Chamarasa

 Chamarasa (c.
 1425) was a 15th century Virashaiva poet in the Kannada language, during the reign of Vijayanagar Empire, a powerful empire in Southern India during 14th - 16th centuries.
 A contemporary and competitor to a noted Brahmin Kannada poet Kumara Vyasa, Chamarasa was patronised by King Deva Raya II.
-The work is in 25 chapters (gatis) comprising 1111 six-line verses (shatpadi).
+The work is in 25 chapters (gatis) comprising 1111 six-line verses (arupadi).